 Vendor Portal Functionality

 A vendor portal is a central platform for vendors or suppliers to communicate, collaborate, and transact with an organization.
 The specific features and functions can vary depending on the organization’s needs and the vendor management process.
-In this blog post, we will discuss the different vendor portal functionality available.
+In this blog post, we will discuss the different vendor portal functionalities available.

 Onboarding Functionality